-In 1604, King James I (1566–1625) issued a treatise in which he described his thoughts about tobacco.
-The treatise would be reprinted in 1674, as tobacco was becoming a major cash crop in the Virginia Colony.
+In 1604, King James I issued a treatise entitled King James His Counterblast to Tobacco.
+The treatise would be reprinted in 1674 as tobacco had become a major cash crop in the Virginia colony.
 In this treatise, King James I gives various reasons for his strong dislike of tobacco which was meant to counteract several of the then common reasons for tobacco usage.

 Citation: King James, His Counterblast to Tobacco, London, Printed for J. Hancock, 1672, Accession GT3020 .J35 1672a, Manuscripts & Special Collections, Library of Virginia, Richmond, Virginia.

 VS.1, VS. 3, USI.1, USI.
 4, USI.
 5, WHII.1, WHII.4, VUS.1, VUS.2, VUS.3

 Scan it: Scan the document and list four words or phrases which stand out.
 What do these word or phrases tell you about King James I and his thoughts about tobacco?

 Up for Debate: Discuss government regulation of tobacco.
 Argue for or against legalizing other drugs since tobacco and alcohol are both legal.
 Assign sides and hold a debate.

 Analyze: Compare and contrast King James I's Counterblast to a modern-day Surgeon General's warning on tobacco and smoking.
 Today the emphasis is on the damage the drug does to a person's body and health.
 While King James certainly touched on that issue, to what else did he appeal?